MicrosoftDocs/visualstudio-docs/docs/deployment/building-clickonce-applications-from-the-command-line.md

  Publishing properties are controlled in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] from the **Publish**, **Security**, and **Signing** property pages of the **Project Designer**.
 Below is a description of the publishing properties, along with an indication of how each is set in the various property pages of the application designer:

 > [!NOTE]
-> For .NET Windows desktop projects, these settings are now found in the Publish Wizard
+> For .NET Windows desktop projects, these settings are now found in the Publish tool.

 - `AssemblyOriginatorKeyFile` determines the key file used to sign your [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application manifests.
 This same key may also be used to assign a strong name to your assemblies.
 This property is set on the **Signing** page of the **Project Designer**.

-For .NET windows applications, this setting remains in the project file
+For .NET windows applications, this setting remains in the project file.

   The following properties are set on the **Security** page: